bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-06-newsletter.md

 - [Bitcoin Core 26.1rc1][] is a release candidate for a maintenance release of this predominant full node implementation.

+- [Wasabi Wallet v2.0.6][] is a new major release with many performance improvements, new hardware wallets support, 11 new RPC calls, framework and GUI improvements, UX improvements, minor bug fixes and more.

 ## Notable code and documentation changes

 _Notable recent changes in [Bitcoin Core][bitcoin core repo], [Core